-We're grateful that you have decided to join us in this movement of hope!
+We're excited that you have decided to join us in this movement of hope!

 As a Hope Coach, you will have the rare and blessed opportunity to help others find hope in the midst of difficult circumstances.
-You'll help them pivot from hopelessness to hope; seeing a way forward!
+You'll help them pivot from hopelessness to hope and begin to see a way forward!

-My prayer for you is that you find great joy and fulfillment in this vital ministry!
+My prayer is that you find great joy and fulfillment in this vital ministry!